tanmaylaud/decipher/README.md

 # Welcome to Decipher :wave:

-A Streamlit Webapp demonstrating deciphering algorithms.
+**A Streamlit Webapp demonstrating deciphering algorithms.**

-** Demonstrates two simple cipher algorithms Atbash and Cipher** The webapp allows the user to input a string encrypted using one of the two algorithms and decrypts them to plaintext.
+The webapp allows the user to input a string encrypted using one of the two algorithms, namely Atbash and Caeser and decrypts them to plaintext.
 The app is only for educational purposes.

 ## How to run: